Scaling up the Banded Matrix Factorization Mechanism for Differentially Private ML: Limitations

 \section{Limitations}

-Here we discuss two limitations of this paper.
+Here we discuss several limitations of this paper.
 First, the number of bands needed to maximize utility may differ from the number of bands that is feasible to use under compute constraints.
 In \cref{sec:experiments:numbands} we provided an argument that in the regimes of most practical interest, the number of bands will be small.
-However, it is conceivable for there to be situations when the optimal number of bands is larger than what can be supported under compute constraints, in which case it would be nice to have an alternative to \bandmf with a configurable memory footprint, independent of the number of bands.
-Second \bandmf relies on Poisson sampling to form minibatches, which can be tricky to integrate into modern ML infrastructure due to variable batch sizes.
-Furthermore, privacy amplification is what allows \bandmf to outperform \dpmf in RMSE, and why the optimal number of bands is typically small.
-Without it, \bandmf would need $\nicefrac{n}{k}$ bands and may be infeasible to run for large $n$ and small $k$.
+However, it is conceivable for there to be situations when the optimal number of bands is larger than what can be supported under compute constraints.